ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 # Technology Considerations {#technology-considerations}

-This section documents some design decisions that were made in the development of DMARC.
+This section documents some design decisions made in the development of DMARC.
 Specifically addressed here are some suggestions that were considered but not included in the design, with explanatory text regarding the decision.

 ##  S/MIME {#s-mime}

-S/MIME, or Secure Multipurpose Internet Mail Extensions, is a standard for encryption and signing of MIME data in a message.
+S/MIME, or Secure Multipurpose Internet Mail Extensions, is a standard for encrypting and signing MIME data in a message.
 This was suggested and considered as a third security protocol for authenticating the source of a message.

 DMARC is focused on authentication at the domain level (i.e., the Domain Owner taking responsibility for the message), while S/MIME is really intended for user-to-user authentication and encryption.
 This alone appears to make it a bad fit for DMARC's goals.

 S/MIME also suffers from the heavyweight problem of Public Key Infrastructure, which means that distribution of keys used to verify signatures needs to be incorporated.
 In many instances, this alone is a showstopper.
 There have been consistent promises that PKI usability and deployment will improve, but these have yet to materialize.
 DMARC can revisit this choice after those barriers are addressed.

 S/MIME has extensive deployment in specific market segments (government, for example) but does not enjoy similar widespread deployment over the general Internet, and this shows no signs of changing.
-DKIM and SPF both are deployed widely over the general Internet, and their adoption rates continue to be positive.
+DKIM and SPF are both deployed widely over the general Internet and their adoption rates continue to be positive.

 Finally, experiments have shown that including S/MIME support in the initial version of DMARC would neither cause nor enable a substantial